 The Brookdale Foundation, the Robert Wood Johnson Foundation, the Lillian and Benjamin Hertzberg Foundation, the National Institute on Aging, the National Cancer Institute, the Martha Stewart Foundation, the D. W. Reynolds Foundation, the Emily Davie and Joseph S. Kornfeld Foundation, the John A. Hartford Foundation, the Atlantic Philanthropies, and the Phyllis and Lee Coffey Foundation.

 We thank them and many others who, for almost 30 years, have helped us improve the lives of thousands of patients, families, and caregivers, and the learning of students and physicians.

 Martha Stewart Center for Living Geriatrics Outpatient Practice

 Mount Sinai ranks #4 in the nation for its geriatrics specialty in the U.S. News & World Report's 2013-2014 “Best Hospitals” issue.
 Learn more

 Thanks to the continuing advances of modern medicine, people with chronic illnesses are living longer and thriving.
 At some point, however, many of these people may need palliative care.
 Palliative care focuses on relieving pain, managing symptoms, and spotting and reducing medication side effects.

 Mount Sinai’s Lillian and Benjamin Hertzberg Palliative Care Institute improves health care for people of any age facing serious illness and helps patients and their families navigate the complexities of illness.
 This includes developing strategies for managing pain and other symptoms.

-The Palliative Care Consult team, available to all patients admitted to The Mount Sinai Medical Center, is an interdisciplinary team of physicians, nurses, social workers, and massage therapists specializing in palliative care.
+The Palliative Care Consult team, available to all patients admitted to the Mount Sinai Health System, is an interdisciplinary team of physicians, nurses, social workers, and massage therapists specializing in palliative care.
 The team works with patients and their primary care doctors to develop a continuity of care plan.